White Chocolate and Raspberry Cookies

 - Gently fold in the raspberries.
 (Careful not to squish them too much into the dough!)

-- Use a cookie scoop or your hands to form 1.5 tablespoon sized balls of dough.
+- Use a cookie scoop or your hands to form 1.5 tbsp sized balls of dough.
 Place the dough onto the baking sheets, around 3-4 inches apart and bake one sheet at a time, for 8-10 minutes.
 Refrigerate remaining cookie dough while the first baking sheet is in the oven.
 The edges will be slightly golden brown and the tops will look set, but soft.

 - Let the cookies cool on the baking sheet for 10 minutes, then transfer to a wire rack to cool completely.